Independently researched and written by the Snow Team, sponsored by the experts at Inghams

 We love ski holidays in Switzerland.
 We love the food, the endless slopes, the ridiculously beautiful resorts and the seamless way skiers can glide from its many airports straight to the slopes—in many cases via spectacular mountain railways.

 Skiing in Switzerland might be more expensive than visiting French, Austrian or Italian ski resorts, but the country has considerable upsides too.
 There's its rich winter sports history, the prevalence of 4,000m peaks, meaning lots of options for high altitude, snow sure skiing, and just the fact that everything in Switzerland runs like clockwork.
-In winter 2023/24, several Swiss ski resorts will host Audi FIS World Cup events (the action kicks off at Zermatt in early November), so there’s never been a better time to head to its powder-blanketed slopes.
+This winter several Swiss ski resorts will host FIS World Cup events (the action kicks off at Zermatt in early November), so there’s never been a better time to head to its powder-blanketed slopes.

 So whether you're considering a Swiss ski holiday for the first time or you've been heading to famous Swiss ski resorts such as Zermatt or Verbier for years, we've got the lowdown on the best ski resorts in Switzerland to put at the top of your hit list this winter.